 - 1 banana, peeled and chopped (substitute ½ cup apple sauce or 2 tsp brown sugar)

-- 3 cups chicken or vegetable broth (I used chicken)
+- 3 cups vegetable broth (or broth of choice)

 - 1 cup (or more) coconut milk